 On 11 May 1965 I was one of those honored to receive the Archbishop O’Boyle Medal for Excellence in Religion.
 The Most Reverend Patrick J. O’Boyle, D.D., was the Archbishop of Washington, D.C., at that time; the award took place at the Catechists’ Graduation, Confraternity of Christian Doctrine, St. Matthew’s Cathedral in Washington, D.C.

 My College: Mary Washington College of the University of Virginia

 I went to college at Mary Washington College of the University of Virginia (now renamed the University of Mary Washington), Fredericksburg, VA, USA.
 I majored in English Literature with minors in Chemistry and Psychology, was a member of a scientific and an academic honorary society, and graduated with a BA, and with top honors, in 1969.
-Here is my certificate of membership in Chi Beta Phi, a scientific honorary society, and my Bachelor of Arts diploma …
+I have a certificate of membership in Chi Beta Phi, a scientific honorary society, and my Bachelor of Arts diploma.